Historical Apoplexy · State Legislative Adaptations · Michigan

 through food assurance centers shall be sourced from Michigan

-per cent (70%) within five (5) years of the effective date of this
+seventy per cent (70%) within five (5) years of the effective

-existing Michigan food processing infrastructure to develop direct
+and existing Michigan food processing infrastructure to develop

-supply chains between Michigan farms and food assurance centers.
+direct supply chains between Michigan farms and food assurance

 (B) The fund shall consist of: